Opa-locka station

 Opa-locka station is a Tri-Rail commuter rail station in Opa-locka, Florida.
-Parking is available at this station, which is located near the intersection of Ali Baba Avenue and Sharazad Boulevard.
-The current station opened for service in 1996 directly adjacent to the former Opa-locka Seaboard Air Line Railway Station.
+The station opened in 1996 next to the former Seaboard Air Line Railroad station building.
+It has two side platforms connected with a footbridge.

-Historic station
+History

-The Seaboard Air Line Railroad depot in is located at 490 Ali Baba Avenue.
-Constructed in 1927, the station house is typical of the Moorish Revival architecture prevalent throughout the city of Opa-locka.
-On June 25, 1987, it was added to the U.S. National Register of Historic Places.

-This property is part of the Opa-locka Thematic Resource Area, a multiple-property submission to the National Register.
+Constructed in 1927, the former Seaboard Air Line Railroad station is typical of the Moorish Revival architecture prevalent throughout the city of Opa-locka.
+On June 25, 1987, it was added to the US National Register of Historic Places as Opa-locka Seaboard Air Line Railway Station.
+The property is part of the Opa-locka Thematic Resource Area, a multiple-property submission to the National Register.

-Station layout

-The station has two side platforms with a small parking lot and bus bays west of the southbound platform and a crossover accessing the northbound platform.